tarantool/doc/download/download.rst

                 .. container:: b-download-block-title

-                    OS Installation
+                    Packages

                 .. container:: b-download-block-description

-                    There is some instructions how to install tarantool for your OS type.
-                    You can choose your OS type insde this card and see other inctructions.
+                    We're building packages for
+                    a variety of operating systems.
+                    Choose your OS and follow the installation instructions.
+                    Hosting is powered by |packagecloud|

                 .. _os-install:
                 .. container:: b-download-block-button

-                    :doc:`Learn more → <os-installation/os-x>`
+                    :doc:`Learn more → <os-installation/1.7/os-x>`

         .. container:: b-download-block